 Roku-supported bitrates vary from its videos’ codecs and resolutions.
 The highest bitrate it supports is up to 40Mbps for the AV1 (DASH only) codec.

-#3 Audio Format Issues
+#3 Fix Audio Format Issues

 Roku devices may encounter difficulties with certain audio formats within MP4 files.
 If you experience Roku MP4 no audio or distorted sound, check the file's audio codec and convert it to a supported format: